Amman30/QtNotePadApp/README.md

 # This is NotePad App Which i have recently developed as a part of my assignment to intershipt in <h1>IIT BOMBAY</h1>.
-If one is intrested in running this app on his/her machine then first he/she has to download  <h2>QT Creator Application</h2> from the browser and then download this code into their machine.
-On completing that they have to open <h2>QT Creator App</h2> and go to open project and selected the downloaded file
+If one is intrested in running this app on his/her machine then first he/she has to download  <h2>QT Creator Application</h2> from the browser and then download the code into their machine.
+On completing, open <h2>QT Creator App</h2> and go to open project and select the downloaded file,
-NOTE: <h1>MAKE SURE THE DOWNLOADED FILE IS NOT ZIP FILE IF IT IS SO THEn FIRST THEY SHOULD USE COMMAD " git init " FOR THIS FOLDER.<h1>
+NOTE: <h1>MAKE SURE THE DOWNLOADED FILE IS NOT ZIP FILE IF IT IS SO THEN FIRST THEY SHOULD USE COMMAD " git init " FOR THIS FOLDER.<h1>

 ---------------------------------------------------------------------------------------------------------------------------------------------
 ---------------------------------------------------------------------------------------------------------------------------------------------